Featured image credit: Xinhua News

 What’s This All Mean?

-The China Aerospace Science Corporation (CASC) successfully launched the Shiyan 12-01 and Shiyan 12-02 technology pathfinder satellites.
-The satellites were successfully placed into a Geostationary Transfer Orbit (GTO) after launching from Wenchang Space Launch Center, in China.
-The spacecraft will spend several months raising their orbits into their operational geostationary orbit (GEO).
+The China Aerospace Science Corporation (CASC) successfully launched the Shiyan 13 technology pathfinder satellite.
+The satellite was successfully placed into a low-Earth orbit after launching from Taiyuan Satellite Launch Center in China.

 Like a large number of Chinese missions, limited information is available on the Shiyan 13 satellite.
 This mission is a follow up to the Shiyan-9, Shiyan-11, and Shiyan 12 payloads.

 Each spacecraft has a mass of ~3 tonnes (~6,600 lb) and are labeled as technology demonstration satellites.
 They were developed by the China Association for Science and Technology (CAST).

 What Is The Long March 2D?

 The Long March 2D (also known as the Chang Zheng 2D, CZ-2D and LM-2D), is a two-stage rocket, predominantly used for launching satellites to low-Earth orbit (LEO) and Sun-synchronous-orbit (SSO).
 The Long March 2D is a two-stage version of the Long March 4, and is the smallest of all the active Long March rocket series.